In-person Pilgrimage

 Images from Amache Pilgrimage

-50th Annual Amache Pilgrimage will be May 16-18, 2025
+Annual Amache Pilgrimage will be May 15-17, 2026

 Full Amache Pilgrimage – Personal Transportation Required

-If you have your own transportation or are flying in and renting a car, be sure to register for the additional informal activities.
-Registration is still free but having numbers will help us plan and some events have limited space.
-Also, please note that it is approximately a 3 1/2 hour drive from Denver airport to Amache.
+If you have your own transportation or are flying in and renting a car, be sure to register for the full weekend activities.
+Registration is still free but pre-registration will help us plan and is required for some events with limited space or where additional information is needed.
+Meals will require payment at the door by cash or check.

-Full Amache Pilgrimage Schedule of Events
+Full Amache Pilgrimage Draft Schedule of Events as of 3-7-2026

-Friday May 16, Amache NHS
+Friday May 15, Amache NHS

-9:00 AM Volunteers meet at the Granada Community Center for assignments.
+9 AM Volunteers meet at the Granada Community Center for assignments.

 103 S. Main Street, Granada, CO.
 81041.

-6:30 PM Evening program at Granada High School Auditorium,
+6-7:30 PM Evening program at Granada High School Auditorium,

 201 S Hoisington St., Granada, CO.